U.S. Officials Worked Behind Trump’s Back to Keep Him From Blowing Up NATO

 He asked the delegations to finish their work by July 6 at 10 p.m.
 Brussels time.

-U.S. officials and their NATO counterparts had good reason to be concerned about Trump’s involvement in negotiations, as weeks earlier he’d refused to sign a joint communiqué at the G-7, escalated his trade war, and picked a fight with Canadian Prime Minister Justin Trudeau.
+U.S. officials and their NATO counterparts had good reason to be concerned about Trump’s involvement in negotiations, as weeks earlier he’d refused to sign a joint communiqué at the G7, escalated his trade war, and picked a fight with Canadian prime minister Justin Trudeau.
 NATO officials managed to complete their work before the deadline, and presented Trump with just the bullet points (though, we’re guessing, fewer graphs and pictures than he would have liked):

 At a 2016 meeting in Warsaw, last-minute changes in the communiqué were shown to President Barack Obama.
 By contrast, American officials said, this year Mr. Trump was presented with only the broad outlines of what the meeting would deliver — not details of the document of 79 paragraphs, running 23 pages.